pmeridian/FastTimeTestBeamAnalysis/README.md

 ```
 submits the processing of all root files in the input directory to a lxbatch queue.
 The output directory can be specified with -o.
+The cfg to be used for reco can be specified with -c.

 ## Analysis scripts